 Whether it was a football game, a ballet performance, or a piano recital, when Dad came to your event, it was likely extra special.
 Sometimes that meant cutting things close at work or putting off an important project to be there—a thank you for their time is likely to brighten Dad’s day!
 Likewise letting your dad know that time sacrifices like Family Home Evening, or being home on time for dinner meant a lot by telling him thanks.

 2) Acting as Provider and/or Nurturer

 In many families, dads are the reason a family eats, has new clothes for the start of the school year, or can drive to school.
 Going to work every day can be a lot of work for your dad, and knowing that you appreciate him doing it will make his day!
 In families where Dad stayed home to take care of the kids, let him know how much you appreciate him taking care of you, feeding you, making sure you had a safe, happy home to come back to.

 Whether it was teaching you how to treat others or how others should treat you, Dad was probably a key reinforcement for Mom to teach you how to be a civilized, respectable human being.
 Thank him for his good example.

 4) Sharing Life Skills

-Learning how to fix a bike, unclog the sink, care for the yard, budget smart, or change a flat car tire are often skills that Dad has down well.
+Learning how to fix a bike, unclog the sink, care for the yard, budget smartly, or change a flat car tire are often skills that Dad has down well.
 And whether you ask him or not, he's likely to pass his years of wise fix-it skills on to you.
 While you may not have appreciated them at the time, you're probably grateful for them now.
 It's better to say thanks late than never!

 5) His Sense of Humor